Xysaro/Arduino/README.md

 # Arduino

-Arduino koodit is just various projects that i have made or example codes.
+Arduino koodit are justt various projects that i have made or example codes.

-Tests contains various hardware testing codes
+Tests contains various hardware testing programs